JMcbeath1966/Green-Cuisine/readme.md

 **Creating an Account**

-I've created my own personal account, along with the master *Admin* account.
-In addition to these two primary accounts, I've tested with about 20 fake accounts in order to confirm authentication and validation worked as expected.
+I've created my own personal account.
+In addition to these two primary accounts, I've tested with about 15 fake accounts in order to confirm authentication and validation worked as expected.

 **Add | Edit | Delete a Recipe**

-In addition to my personal recipes, I've created about 50 test recipes, mostly *Aaaaa*, *Bbbbb*, *Ccccc* in order to prepare for pagination building.
+In addition to a few choosen recipes, I've created about 10 test recipes, mostly *Test*, *Test123* etc in order to prepare for pagination building.
 These recipes were created using my actual account, the admin account, and several test accounts.

 For several recipes, I've edited minor things like the recipe description, adding additional ingredients or directions, to test the functionality of updating a recipe to the database.

-After successfully implementing pagination, I've deleted all of my test recipes.
-To properly test the admin functionality, I didn't delete all of the recipes as the test-user; several were deleted by the admin account.

 **Pagination**

 When implementing pagination, I had a lot of manual tests to undergo, in order to make pagination work for multiple scenarios.
 I needed to test that all aspects of pagination worked with and without the option for searching the database.
 These included:

-- **Pagination without Search**
-    - Pagination works if no URL args present on initial load.
-    - *Previous Page* button disabled on first page of all recipes shown.
-    - *Next Page* button disabled on last page of all recipes shown.
-    - Appropriate number of pages appear based on the initial 12 items per page with correct number of recipes in database.
-    - Additional page numbers appear if more recipes are added.
-    - Each page number returns their correct page URL.

-- **Pagination with Search**
-    - Pagination works if no URL args present on initial search.
-    - No pagination shown if 0 search results.
-    - No pagination shown if only 1 page of search results.
-    - No pagination shown if fewer results than user-selected items per page.
-    - No pagination shown if user selects *All* results to be displayed.
-    - *Previous Page* button disabled on first page of multi-page search results.
-    - *Next Page* button disabled on last page of multi-page search results.
-    - Appropriate number of pages appear based on user-selected items per page.
-    - Additional page numbers appear if more recipes are added.
-    - Each page number returns their correct page URL.

 **Sort, Order, and Limit**